 What is Obstructive Sleep Apnea?

-An “apnea” is the the loss of breath or cessation of breathing.
+An “apnea” is the loss of breath or cessation of breathing.
 When you stop breathing during the night, your body wakes up just enough to restart the breathing process.
 The constant stop and start of breathing throughout the night interrupts sleep and causes health complications.

 Symptoms and Risks of Sleep Apnea